soc/soc.me/_languages/equality-and-identity-part1.md

 #### C\#

 - `Object.Equals` implements reference equality be default, but can be overridden to implement value equality on reference types.
-- `ValueType.Equals` performs a byte-by-byte comparison on value types.
+- `ValueType.Equals` calls `Equals` on each field contained within a value types.
 - `Object.ReferenceEquality` implements reference equality.
 The method always returns false for value types.
-- `==` implements reference equality on reference types, but can be overloaded to implement value equality.
+- `==` implements reference equality on reference types, but can be overloaded to implement value equality (as done on `System.String`).
-- `==` is overloaded to implement value equality.
+- `==` can be overloaded to implement value equality for value types.
-  - An extended version of value equality is used in which different numeric types can be equal if they represent the same value.
+- Numeric types use an extended version of value equality in which different numeric types are equal if they represent the same value.
 - `IEquatable.Equals` can be implemented to reduce boxing for value types, but should return the same results as overridden `Equals` methods on that type.